anakryiko/blog/content/posts/libbpf-bootstrap.md

 > post](/posts/bcc-to-libbpf-howto-guide/#bpf-skeleton-and-bpf-app-lifecycle)
 > for some more details about BPF skeleton.

-libbpf-boostrap BPF skeletons are generated into `src/.output/<app>.skel.h` after successful `make` invocation.
+libbpf-bootstrap BPF skeletons are generated into `src/.output/<app>.skel.h` after successful `make` invocation.
 To get a better intuition about it, here's a high-level overview of the skeleton for `minimal.bpf.c`: